 Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if you need to configure the router settings between the client and the device.
 You might need to increase the TTL (Time To Live) value.
-No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.
-Check with your network administrator to see if there is a firewall that prevents viewing.
+No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.Check with your network administrator to see if there is a firewall that prevents viewing.
 Poor rendering of H.264 images Ensure that your graphics card uses the latest driver.
 You can usually download the latest drivers from the manufacturer's website.
 Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
 Go to the adapter's documentation for more information.
-Lower frame rate than expected See .
+Lower frame rate than expected See Performance considerations on page 93.
 Reduce the number of applications running on the client computer.
 Limit the number of simultaneous viewers.
 Check with the network administrator that there is enough bandwidth available.
 Lower the image resolution.
-Can't select H.265 encoding Web browsers don't support H.265 decoding.
-Use a video management system or application in live view
+Can't select H.265 encoding in live view Web browsers don't support H.265 decoding.
+Use a video management system or application that supports H.265 decoding.
 Can't connect over port 8883 with MQTT over SSL

 The firewall blocks traffic using port 8883 as it's deemed insecure.
 In some cases the server/broker might not provide a specific port for MQTT communication.
 It may still be possible to use MQTT over a port normally used for HTTP/HTTPS traffic.

-- If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
-Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use. - If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
-Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use.
+If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
+Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use.
+If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
+Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use. and which ALPN protocol and port to use.